ichord/At.js/CONTRIBUTING.md

 ### Code style

 **Two** space indent
-naming rules: use underscores to separate name (It's a leagcy style problems, so just use it continuelly).

 ### Modifying the code
 First, ensure that you have the latest [Node.js](http://nodejs.org/) and [npm](http://npmjs.org/) installed.